Gucci-Man/Superhero-Encyclopedia/README.md

 - **Editng User Profiles:** Once registered, users will be able to update their bio and location and change their username if they like.
 This showcases the web app's ability to *create* and *update* existing information.

 - **Adding/Removing Favorites:** Users will be able to add and remove any favorited superheros.
-This adds more of a personal touch for each user.
+This adds more of a personal touch for each user and enables relationships between different types of data.

 - **Viewing Superhero Info:** Users may click on any displayed superhero and are able to *read* information fetched from an external API.